banana10101-wq/Linux/README.md

 ⚠️IMPORTANT NOTE: Password is admin123

-Im not responsible for any damages
+⚠️Im not responsible for any damages

 ## ✨ Features